-Athletics Canada is currently accepting applications for the following positions, see below for more information on each opportunity:
+Athletics Canada is currently accepting applications for the following positions; see below for more information on each opportunity:

-LOCATION: TBD, Canada
+LOCATION: TBC, Canada

 DIVISION: High Performance